kubesphere/notification-manager/docs/template.md

       namespace: kubesphere-monitoring-system
 ```

-The `template.text` is a `ConfigmapKeySelector` that specifying a configmap where the template text in.
+The `template.text` is a `ConfigmapKeySelector` that specifies a configmap containing the template content..
-Notification manager webhook will reload the template text on every `template.reloadCycle`.
+Notification manager will reload the template text on every `template.reloadCycle`.

 A `ConfigmapKeySelector` allows user to define: